Planar fault-tolerant circuits for non-Clifford gates on the 2D color code: Example: T -state measurement on hexagonal grid

 \myparagraph{Dimensional jumps} We believe that it is most natural to describe our protocols directly in terms of a 2+1D non-Abelian topological phase as we do in Section~\ref{sec:path_integral}.
 However, for this section, we motivate them from a measurement-based perspective, as in Refs.~\cite{Bombin2018, Brown2019}.
 To this end, we reinterpret the spacetime diagram above, viewing the middle part as a 3+0D measurement-based protocol.
 When we reach the temporal $y$ domain wall after performing some 2D-color-code syndrome-extraction circuit, we perform a dimension jump~\cite{Bombin2014}: We prepare the 3D color code state in the middle triangle prism with the according $r$, $g$, $b$, and $y$ color boundaries, by preparing qubits in the $\ket+$ state and measuring all $Z$-type stabilizers.
 In doing so, we inject the 2D color-code logic state at the $y$ boundary at the bottom.
 Then we perform the transversal $T$ gate in the 3D volume, and collapse the logic state of the 3D color code onto a 2D color code at its top $y$ boundary.
 Finally, we continue with the 2D color-code syndrome-extraction circuit.

 \myparagraph{3+0=2+1} Note that there is nothing 3+1D about the above protocol since the 3D color code in the middle only exists for constant time.
 We can turn a 3+0D measurement-based protocol~\cite{Raussendorf2007, Nickerson2018} into a 2+1D circuit protocol, by keeping a few 2D slices of qubits ``active'' at a time, and sweeping through the 3D code by initializing a new slice on one side and measuring out the oldest slice on the other side.
-As was first noticed in Ref.~\cite{Bombin2018}, this can also be done with the 3+0D color-code circuit including the transversal $T$ gate, but it requires the use of a new decoding method, namely \emph{just-in-time decoding}.
+As was first noticed in Ref.~\cite{Bombin2018}, this can also be done with the 3+0D color-code circuit including the transversal $T$ gate.
+As we need to fix the Pauli frame before applying each physical $T$ gate, this requires continuous decoding during the execution of the circuit before the full syndrome history is available, a task called \emph{just-in-time decoding} in Ref.~\cite{Bombin2018}.
 In this work, we provide a method to obtain such 2+1D circuits without keeping multiple 2D slices active.
 As a consequence, the twisted color circuits we obtain from our method need a smaller number of qubits, and most importantly, allow for a fully planar connectivity.
 In order to derive these circuits, we first turn the 3+0D protocol into a 3D $ZX$ tensor-network path integral in spacetime, which we refer to as the \emph{color path integral}.
 Then we turn this $ZX$ tensor network into a circuit, using methods similar to those in Refs.~\cite{path_integral_qec, twisted_double_code, xy_floquet, Bombin2023, Teague2023}.